frontity/docs/docs/deployment/deploy-using-now-vercel.md

 To deploy your site under a custom domain you have to

-* configure your Frontity app to point to that custom domain
+* Configure your Frontity app to point to that custom domain
-* configure your custom domain for your project in the Vercel settings
+* Configure your custom domain for your project in the Vercel settings
-* add Vercel nameservers for your custom domain from your domain provider
+* Add Vercel nameservers for your custom domain from your domain provider

 ...before deploying it